GaboCapo/obsidian-companycards/README.md

 Feel free to add more rows, and leave existing ones empty. **Do not rename** existing keys, as they can be used by the plugin.

+To update, press the factory button on the left side again.

 TODO Video

 https://user-images.githubusercontent.com/9114994/209380539-7fe10d19-5d73-4435-a0de-f2c5805e0771.mov